 Final Fantasy X marked the transition of the Final Fantasy franchise from PlayStation to the PlayStation 2.
 The game was developed and published by Square and was released on December 26, 2001 and was the first of the series to implement fully three-dimensional backgrounds, made possible through the "Emotion Engine."
 The PlayStation 2's graphical capabilities allowed a higher polygon count and for lighting and shadows to appear more naturally and realistically than prior Final Fantasy games.

 Final Fantasy X is similar to other installments in the franchise; the story of the game follows one base plotline, but contains a variety of smaller conflicts relating to the main goal.
 Most of which are listed below, for a recap of the important events of Final Fantasy X check out the "recap" section.

 In 2011, it was announced that an HD version of the game will be available for Playstation Vita & Playstation 3.
-The latter comes bundled together with the game's sequel, Final Fantasy X-2 as part of the Final Fantasy X HD Collection.
+The latter comes bundled together with the game's sequel, Final Fantasy X-2 as part of the Final Fantasy X/X-2 HD Remaster.

 Final Fantasy X featured a number of significant gameplay changes that set it apart from previous games in the series.
 First and foremost was the elimination of a world map.
 Rather than roam the world from an overhead perspective, Spira is explored from a behind-the-back perspective that is mostly kept on a straight-forward track with little deviation in the path from start to finish.
 The majority of battles in the game take place as random encounters.